armandojaleo/CosmoEmbedings/docs/sdk_interface.md

 The SDK enables developers and agents to:

 - Generate and sign knowledge blocks.
-- Validate blocks (including cosmic signature).
+- Validate blocks (including cosmo signature).
 - Interact with other nodes via the sync protocol.
 - Integrate easily into AI pipelines.